laserlemon/insecure_random/README.md

 override them to be backed by `Kernel.rand`.

 And it gets even better.
-All of SecureRandom's methods are derived from `SecureRandom.random_bytes` so overriding just that one method does the trick!
+All of SecureRandom's methods are derived from `SecureRandom.gen_random` so overriding just that one method does the trick!

 ## Installation